P-p-H-d/mlib/README.md

 * `LET_AS_INIT_WITH(1)` — Defined if the macro `M_LET` shall always initialize the object with `INIT_WITH` regardless of the given input.
 The value of the property is 1 (enabled) or 0 (disabled/default).
 * `NOCLEAR(1)` — Defined if the object `CLEAR` operator can be omitted (like for basic types or POD data).
 The value of the property is 1 (enabled) or 0 (disabled/default).

+> [!NOTE]
+> The properties names listed above shall not be defined as macro.

 More properties are expected.